hamideddinemouad/Web-mobile-developement/README.md

+Chaque dossier contient un projet, et chaque projet comprend un fichier README qui fournit le contexte du projet.
-# Web-mobile-developement tasks each folder contains a task each project contains a README with the context of the project
+Each folder contains a project, and each project includes a README file that provides context for the project.